citp/privacy-policy-historical/r/rs/rss/rssgraffiti.com.md

 **8.** **CONDITIONS OF USE, NOTICES, AND REVISIONS** **.**

 **A.** Privacy Concerns.
-Your use of the Site and any dispute over privacy is subject to the[Terms](http://www.demandmedia.com/terms-of-use/).
-If you have any concern about privacy at Demand Media, please send us a thorough description to [legal@demandmedia.com](mailto:legal@demandmedia.com), and we will try to resolve it.
+Your use of the Site and any dispute over privacy is subject to the[Terms](http://www.scribblelive.com/legal/).
+If you have any concern about privacy at Scribble Technologies, please send us a thorough description to [support@scribblelive.com](mailto:support@scribblelive.com), and we will try to resolve it.
 If you think we are in default of the Terms, you may contact us at Our Legal Notices Address in Section 9 below.

 **B.** Notice Required by Law.
 In those jurisdictions that permit email notice, if we are required to disclose or provide notice of invasion of certain security systems, we will do so by email to the most current email address provided by you to us.

 **C.** Identity Theft.
 If you believe that you are a victim of identity theft entitled by law to request information from us, write us at our Legal Notice address (see Section 9) and we will let you know what additional information you must provide to us.
 After we have received that information, we will supply without charge the information legally required to be disclosed that we then have, subject to applicable law and reserving all of our rights and defenses.

-**9.** **CONTACT INFORMATION AND INFORMATION ABOUT ENFORCEMENT OF OUR POLICY.** For customer site matters (including questions relating to this Policy), you may email us at[legal@demandmedia.com](mailto:legal@demandmedia.com).
+**9.** **CONTACT INFORMATION AND INFORMATION ABOUT ENFORCEMENT OF OUR POLICY.** For customer site matters (including questions relating to this Policy), you may email us at[support@scribblelive.com](mailto:support@scribblelive.com).
 To send us a legal notice, mail it by certified mail (return receipt requested) to: Legal Department, 5808 Lake Washington Blvd., Suite 300, Kirkland, WA 98033.

 **10.** **FOR EUROPEAN UNION CITIZENS** **.**

-In compliance with the Safe Harbor Principles, Demand Media, Inc. commits to resolve complaints about your privacy and our collection or use of your personal information.
-In the first instance, European Union citizens with inquiries or complaints regarding this privacy policy should contact: [legal@demandmedia.com](mailto:legal@demandmedia.com)
+In compliance with the Safe Harbor Principles, Scribble Technoloiges, Inc. commits to resolve complaints about your privacy and our collection or use of your personal information.
+In the first instance, European Union citizens with inquiries or complaints regarding this privacy policy should contact: [support@scribblelive.com](mailto:support@scribblelive.com)

 The company complies with the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
 The company has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view the company’s certification, please visit <http://www.export.gov/safeharbor/>.

-Demand Media, Inc. has further committed to refer unresolved privacy complaints under the Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU Safe Harbor, operated by the Council of Better Business Bureaus.
-Thus, if you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Demand Media, Inc., you may contact:
+Scribble Technologies, Inc. has further committed to refer unresolved privacy complaints under the Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU Safe Harbor, operated by the Council of Better Business Bureaus.
+Thus, if you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Scribble Technoloiges, Inc., you may contact:

 Council of Better Business Bureaus, Inc.
 BBB EU Safe Harbor